Losartan and Potassium: Can You Take Them Together?

 What happens when you take losartan with potassium?

-Losartan is an angiotensin II receptor blocker (ARB), prescribed for high blood pressure, heart failure, and to slow kidney damage in people with diabetes.
-It blocks the same RAAS pathway that ACE inhibitors target, just one step further down.
-The practical result is similar: less aldosterone reaches the kidneys, which means less potassium is dumped into urine.
-Your body holds onto more potassium than it usually would.
+Losartan is an angiotensin II receptor blocker (ARB) used for high blood pressure, heart failure, and to protect the kidneys in people with diabetes.
+It acts on the same renin-angiotensin-aldosterone (RAAS) pathway that ACE inhibitors target, just one step further along.
+The practical effect on potassium is what matters here.

 Why is this important?

-Severe hyperkalemia (serum potassium above 6.0 mEq/L) can cause muscle weakness, paralysis, paresthesias, and most importantly cardiac arrhythmias.
-The classical ECG progression is peaked T waves, then widening QRS, then a sine-wave pattern that can deteriorate into ventricular fibrillation or asystole.
-Because the early symptoms are vague, the diagnosis is often made only after a routine blood draw or after a patient presents with palpitations or syncope.
+The reason it matters at the high end is the heart.
+Severe hyperkalemia can cause muscle weakness, paralysis, and tingling, but the dangerous part is its effect on cardiac rhythm: peaked T waves, then a widening QRS, then a sine-wave pattern that can deteriorate into ventricular fibrillation or cardiac arrest.
+Because the early symptoms are vague, high potassium is often picked up only on a routine blood test or after a patient reports palpitations or fainting.

-What makes potassium supplementation specifically risky is the dose concentration.
-A 99 mg potassium tablet delivers more potassium than a small piece of fruit, but unlike a piece of fruit, you can take several at once.
-Prescription-strength potassium chloride at 10 mEq or 20 mEq is even larger.
-When that pulse of potassium hits a system that is already holding more potassium back, the rise in serum levels can be sharper than the gradual drift caused by diet alone.
+What makes supplements specifically risky is concentration.
+A single potassium pill or a potassium-based salt substitute can deliver far more potassium in one go than a piece of fruit, and several can be taken at once.
+When that arrives in a body that is already holding potassium back, the rise can be sharper than the gradual change that diet alone would produce.

 What should you do?